warmspringwinds/tf-image-segmentation/README.md

 It was important to test models on restricted Validation dataset to make sure no images in the validation dataset were seen by model during training.

+The code to acquire the training and validating the model is also provided in the framework.

 This code has been used to train networks with this performance:

 | Model     | Test data |Mean IOU | Mean pix. accuracy | Pixel accuracy | Model Download Link |